Interactions-Nexus/Nexus-Wiki/private.md

 {.is-info}

-To install Tritium / 5.0.5, use the following command
+To install Tritium / 5.0.5, use the following command:

 ```
 git clone --depth 1 https://github.com/Nexusoft/LLL-TAO
 ```

-Change into the source code directory
+Change into the source code directory:

 ```
 cd LLL-TAO
 ```

 Run the command to compile from source, please be patient, as this can take a very long time depending on your CPU.
-Replace the 1 in ‘j1’ to the number of cores / threads for compiling faster.
+Replace the 1 in ‘j1’ to the number of cores / threads for compiling faster:

 ```
 make -f makefile.cli clean